openfaas/docs/docs/reference/yaml.md

 #### Function Name

 The function Name is specified by a key in the functions map, i.e. `fn1` in the above example.
-Function name must be unique within a stack.yml file.
+Function name must be unique within a `stack.yml` file.

+Valid function names follow ietf [rfc1035](https://tools.ietf.org/html/rfc1035) which is also used for DNS sub-domains.

+> (DNS_LABEL): An alphanumeric (a-z, and 0-9) string, with a maximum length of 63 characters, with the '-' character allowed anywhere except the first or last character, suitable for use as a hostname or segment in a domain name.

 #### Function: Language